|Financial Aid - Financial Aid Programs

 FEDERAL SUBSIDIZED STAFFORD LOAN PROGRAM

 The Federal Stafford Loan is a low-interest, need-based program.
 Federal Stafford Loans are long-term loans made to students attending school at least half-time.
 Deferment of principal and interest is available to those who qualify.
 Interest accrued during in-school enrollment is paid by the government.
 All loans disbursed will be through the Department of Education Direct Loan Program.
 This loan has a 1% origination fee.
-The Federal Stafford Loan has a fixed interest rate of 3.4 % for loans first disbursed after July 1, 2012.
+Origination fee will change during periods of sequestration.
+The Federal Stafford Loan has a fixed interest rate of 3.86% for loans first disbursed after July 1, 2013 and before June 30, 2014.
 School may elect to use a borrower based year on a student by student basis.
 Level I students with unmet need may borrow up to $3,500 annually, Level II students with unmet need may borrow up to $4,500 annually.
 Students must complete the FAFSA as the first step in the application process for this loan.

 FEDERAL UNSUBSIDIZED STAFFORD LOAN PROGRAM

 The Unsubsidized Stafford Loan Program is a low-interest non-need based loan.
 Students may borrow a combination of subsidized and unsubsidized loans equal to the amount of the annual Federal Stafford Loan Program limits.
 All loans disbursed will be through the Department of Education Direct Loan Program.
 This loan has a 1% origination fee.
-This loan has a fixed interest rate of 6.8%.
+Origination fee will change during periods of sequestration.
+This loan has a fixed interest rate of 6.8% for loans first disbursed after July 1, 2013 and before June 30, 2014.
 The student is responsible for all interest that accrues on the loan from the time of disbursement.
 The student may pay the interest on the loan while attending school or let the interest accumulate until the deferment ends.
 Dependent students may borrow up to $2,000 annually.
 Independent students may borrow up to $6,000 annually.
 In addition, students without unmet need may borrow Unsubsidized Stafford Loan Funds equal to the Subsidized Stafford Loan Limit.
 Students must complete the FAFSA as the first step in the application process for this loan.
 School may elect to use a borrower based year on a student by student basis.

 FEDERAL PLUS LOAN PROGRAM (PARENT LOAN)

 The Federal PLUS loan is a non-need based loan provides financial assistance to the parent of a dependent student.
 Eligibility is determined by an evaluation of the cost of education minus other financial assistance.
-For parents borrowing for the first time after July 1, 1993, there is no maximum loan for a Federal PLUS loan.
+There is no maximum loan for a Federal PLUS loan.
 However, the PLUS loan amount may not exceed the student's cost of attendance minus other expected financial assistance.
 All loans disbursed will be through the Department of Education Direct Loan Program.
 This loan has a 4% origination fee.
-This loan has a fixed interest rate of 7.9%.
+Origination fee will change during periods of sequestration.
+This loan has a fixed interest rate of 6.41% for loans first disbursed after July 1, 2013 and before June 30, 2014.
 Repayment of a PLUS loan begins 60 days after the loan has been fully disbursed.
 A parent may submit a request for a deferment of payment on the loan while the child for whom funds were borrowed is enrolled at least half-time.
 Application for this loan is made by completing the FAFSA.
 School may elect to use a borrower based year on a student by student basis.